ElTheLedge/Audio-Over-IP/README.md

 ```sh
 go build
 ```
-It will then try to compile and tell you wether there are dependencies which are still missing.
+It will then try to compile and tell you whether there are dependencies that are still missing.
 If so, you need to install them each like this for example:
 ```sh
 go get github.com/go-ole/go-ole